DavidVerdier/smith-php/README.md

 - Abstraction of underlying hierarchy with prefabricated Component trees
 - ...

-Heptagon provides an abstract `Component` class that defines the behaviour for adding and accessing subcomponents, as well as an abstract `run()` method.
+Smith provides an abstract `Component` class that defines the behaviour for adding and accessing subcomponents, as well as an abstract `run()` method.
 To create a new type of component, one would extend the `Component` class and override the `run()` method to implement the actual behaviour.
 This method should return a `Node` object representing the content to be displayed.
 Subclasses of `Node` implement functionality to generate an output string.